department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 - Geriatric syndromes (like frailty, falls, incontinence, memory loss, taking many medicines, or being 65 years or older)
 - Caregiver burden (the stress and strain that can come from caring for someone with complex needs)

 **Note:** GeriPACT is not for Veterans with untreated substance abuse.
-It may also not be the right fit For Veterans who only need a prescription refill for a medicine like Aricept&reg; (used to treat Alzheimer’s disease).
+It may also not be the right fit for Veterans who only need a prescription refill for a medicine like Aricept&reg; (used to treat Alzheimer’s disease).

 [Learn more about geriatric care](https://www.va.gov/GERIATRICS/Geriatric_Patient_Aligned_Care_Team.asp#).